 Find treatment and support services accross B.C.

-This map lists all mental health and substance use services provided by the provincial government, provincial health authorities, and non-profit agencies across British Columbia.
-Search for supports in your community such as: Intake, Substance Use/Drug Use Services, Counselling, Mental Health supports, Crisis Intervention, Talklines, or even Peer-to-Peer support.
+Find supports for mental health and substance use services provided by the provincial government, provincial health authorities, and non-profit agencies across British Columbia.
+Search for supports in your community such as intake, substance use/drug use services, counselling, mental health supports, crisis intervention, talklines, or peer-to-peer support.

-For non medical emergencies, call 8-1-1 speak to a health service navigator, who can help you find health information and services.
+For medical non-emergencies, call 8-1-1 to speak to a health service navigator, who can help you find health information and services.
 They can also connect you directly with a registered nurse, a registered dietitian, a qualified exercise professional, or a pharmacist.

 Naloxone is a medication that can reverse opioid overdoses and save lives.
 Get a kit and learn to use it today.

 Download the Lifeguard phone app and open it while using drugs.
 It can automatically alert emergency services if you become unresponsive.